It's May—the month when we Take a Bite Out of Lyme Disease.

 2. Share one fact about Lyme disease in your post.
 Here is a list:

 3. Post your pic on social media using one ore more of the hashtags #LDC2016, #lymediseasechallenge, #takeabiteoutoflyme, and #youalreadyknow.

 4. Tag others to invite them to participate in the challenge.

 5. If you're feeling generous, donate $10 to the International Lyme Disease and Associated Disease Society (ILADS) through this link.
 Your donation will go to train physicians in the diagnosis and treatment of Lyme and tick-borne disease.

-So you've accepted the challenge and sent me a photo?
+So you've accepted the challenge.
 Now, what else can you do to raise awareness?

 2. Learn these Lyme disease Prevention Tips.
 And learn what to do if you get a tick bite here.